 Everything is controversy in motion these days.
 What was okay 6 months ago is now politically incorrect and taboo.
 Apple caught flack last year when they tweaked iOS so that the Taiwan emoji flag was blocked on devices in China.
-Now Apple is removing ALL flag images from their web site country/region selection (gone from the main site, still there in support pages).
+Now Apple is removing ALL flag images from their web site country/region selection.
 Apparently flags are a no-no.

 After months of BLM related demonstrations and riots in America, Apple is removing hand imagery from their web site and iOS art work.
 Apparently skin is also a no-no.